nhahub/NHA-246/PrimeTesters/README.md

 # PrimeTester – Automation Testing Project

-PrimeTester is an automated testing project built using **Java**, **Selenium WebDriver**, and **TestNG**.
+PrimeTester is an automated testing project built using **Java**, **Selenium WebDriver**, **TestNG**, and **API Testing with Postman**.
-This project includes automation test scripts for Login, Cart, Checkout, Sorting, and general UI validation.
+This project includes automation test scripts for Login, Cart, Checkout, Sorting, general UI validation, and API endpoints verification.
+The API endpoints tested are provided by **https://dummyjson.com**.

 ---